What Is a Contingency Fee and How Does it Affect You and Your Case?

 Generally, in a more risky or complicated case, a personal injury attorney can charge a higher contingency fee percentage as long as it is not unreasonable or excessive.
 Time limitations imposed by the client or the expected duration of the case may also influence the attorney’s fee percentage.
 In comparison, the lawyer can lower the contingency fee if the case appears relatively straightforward or likely to end in recovery.

 For example, you could have an arrangement in which your attorney agrees to a lower fee if the case settles out of court.
-If your case then involves litigation, your lawyer’s fee may ultimately be a higher percentage.
+If your case involves litigation, your lawyer contingency fee may ultimately be a higher percentage.
 This agreement is sometimes known as a staged or graduated contingency fee.

 When Are Contingency Fees Used?

 Contingency fees are especially beneficial in complex or costly cases and when the client is short on funds.
-However, because a personal injury lawyer would not get paid until their client receives compensation—and even then, would only collect a percentage of that compensation—and—most personal injury attorneys do not accept cases unless they find a means to collect a settlement or judgment, such as an insurance policy or a clear and present liability.
+However, because a personal injury lawyer would not get paid until their client receives compensation, most personal injury attorneys do not accept cases unless they find a means to collect a settlement or judgment.
+An experienced attorney will look for a case with an insurance policy or a clear and present liability as a source to recover compensation.
+Even then, they would only collect a percentage of that compensation.

 Lawyers often work for contingency fees in civil cases such as workers’ compensation claims or personal injury cases.
 But some lawyers may use them in: